rolandkrause/rolandkrause/README.md

 # Roland Krause

-Bioinformatician at the University of Luxembourg, technically a Research Scientist with the Autorisation à Diriger des Recherches.
+Bioinformatician at the University of Luxembourg.
+Research Scientist with the Autorisation à Diriger des Recherches.

 ### Topics
  * Data science and data science training